Mbessing/AI-Design-Toolbox/content/checklists/critical_thinking.md

 description: ... a checklist
 hiddenInHomeList: true
 tags: [ "Checklist" ]
+author: Lars Kai Hansen (with input from Morten Mørup, Finn Årup Nielsen and Per Bækgaard)
 ---

-_By Lars Kai Hansen with input from Morten Mørup, Finn Årup Nielsen and Per Bækgaard_

 Critical thinking is a set of complex cognitive processes, see, e.g., the textbook by Moore and Parker for definitions, theory and